Dock4 Architects has successfully configured this school sports pavilion in suburban Hobart to accommodate a broader community.

 Architect Richard Lee takes a tangled Hobart cottage and weaves it anew back into the fabric of its historic neighbourhood.

-This humble Hobart masterpiece by J. H. Esmond Dorney deftly marks the landscape.
+A Hobart masterpiece by J. H. Esmond Dorney.

 This restoration of a Georgian residence is an exceptional model of sensitive architectural intervention.